-Jeffrey Brenman's practice focuses on the needs of his business law clients, including entity organization, structuring and governance matters, regulatory compliance, financing both private and public transactions, and dispute resolution, including litigation and alternative venues (arbitration/mediation).
-He serves as an adjunct professor of law at Denver University’s Sturm College of Law, most recently having taught a course in Securities Regulation.
+Jeffrey Brenman’s practice focuses on business law clients, including entity choice, organization, structuring and governance matters, regulatory compliance, financing, and assisting with dispute resolution when necessary.
+He has served as an adjunct professor of law at Denver University’s Sturm College of Law, teaching Securities Law and Regulation.

-Jeff’s approach is to be as practical as possible in achieving outcome driven results, always keeping in mind the risk and reward nature of legal advice.
-He has counseled entities of all sizes, from single owner start-up firms to large, publicly traded companies.
-He has represented clients involved in initial and secondary public offerings, complex mergers and acquisitions, including representation of a publicly held NASDAQ listed target company in a $100 million "going private" leveraged buyout, as well and almost all types of routine business transactions.
+Jeff is focused on being practical in achieving outcome-driven results.
+He has counseled entities of all sizes, from single-owner start-up firms to large, publicly-traded companies.
+He has represented clients involved in initial and secondary public offerings, as well as complex mergers and acquisitions, including representation of a publicly held NASDAQ listed company in a $100 million “going private” leveraged buyout.

-Jeff is currently securities counsel to a trust bank that has raised more than $200 million in the last ten years, including “fund of funds” partnerships including hedge, arbitrage and private equity funds, as well as single purpose investment funds in the sectors of technology, real estate development and energy (oil and gas and geothermal development) sectors.
+Jeff served as securities counsel for many years to a private wealth management division of a trust bank that organized and capitalized a large number of funds, including “fund of funds” partnerships focused on hedge, arbitrage and private equity, as well as single-purpose funds in the technology, real estate development and energy (oil and gas and geothermal development) sectors.
 He has represented clients in a multitude of industries, including medical products (seasoned and developmental), manufacturing, oil and gas, computer hardware and software, communications, real estate, professional practices, architecture and construction.

 Equity, debt and “hybrid” finance transactions